Vlietland-College/AutoMoveOU-for-google-workspace/README.md

 In the apps script web editor go to 'Project settings' and scroll down to 'Script properties'.
 Add a new property called 'ou_path' and set the value to the path to your OU.

+#### Want to test it first?
+You could create an OU to test the script.
+Put a chromeos device in this OU and run the script.
+Afterwards, [undo the changes](https://github.com/Vlietland-College/AutoMoveOU-for-google-workspace/edit/master/README.md#undo-changes) and change the ou_path before running firstRun 'for real'.
+You can leave the other properties, they are overwritten by firstRun.

 ### Setting the calendar ID
 Find the ID of the Google calendar that the script should use.
 The ID can be found under 'Integrate calendar' in the calendar settings.
 Add a script property called 'calendar_id'.